← back

 Closing Thoughts

 This has become one of my most-used tools.
-Being able to search hundreds of sessions by meaning — "how did I fix that CORS issue" or "the session where I configured Tailscale" — instead of trying to remember exact filenames or commands is a huge quality-of-life improvement.
+Being able to search hundreds of sessions by meaning — "how did I fix that CORS issue" or "the session where I configured Tailscale" — and have BM25 quietly catch the exact proper nouns semantic search would have missed is a huge quality-of-life improvement.